leesangmin4533/nova1/README.md

 # Trading Agent Demo

-This repository provides a minimal example of a multi-agent trading framework with a simple web dashboard built using Flask.
-The agents demonstrate the following roles:
+This repository demonstrates a minimal multi-agent trading framework.
+The project now provides a static dashboard built with React and Tailwind CSS.

+The agents include:

 - **MarketSentimentAgent**: classifies market sentiment.
 - **StrategySelector**: chooses a trading strategy based on sentiment.